 - Being diagnosed with a life-threatening illness

-The symptoms of PTSD can start after a delay of weeks, or even months.
-They usually appear within 6 months of a traumatic event.
+The symptoms of PTSD can start after a delay of weeks or even months after the event.
+They usually appear within 6 months of a traumatic event happening.

 - Muscle aches and pains